1. Model Overview

 1.1.3.
 Community Types (CMTs)

-Each TEM grid cell can be assigned one “community type” (CMT).
+Each DVMDOSTEM grid cell can be assigned one “community type” (CMT).
 A community type is essentially a parameterization that specifies many properties for vegetation, and soil.

 1.1.4.
 Vegetation Types (PFTs)